ropensci-archive/bomrang/data-raw/create_BOM_station_list.md

-Create Databases of BoM Station Locations and JSON URLs
+Create Databases of BOM Station Locations and JSON URLs
 ================

-This document provides details on methods used to create the database of BoM JSON files for stations and corresponding metadata, *e.g.*, latitude, longitude (which are more detailed than what is in the JSON file), start, end, elevation, etc.
+This document provides details on methods used to create the database of BOM JSON files for stations and corresponding metadata, *e.g.*, latitude, longitude (which are more detailed than what is in the JSON file), start, end, elevation, etc.

-Refer to these BoM pages for more reference:
+Refer to these BOM pages for more reference:

   - <http://www.bom.gov.au/inside/itb/dm/idcodes/struc.shtml>